olehauge/training-with-ghidra/Hackadayu/session-three/files/README.md

 ```
 What remains know is to reverse the `gen_password` function in order to supply the correct values in the files.

+While testing I found that the `strlen` function stated that the files was one too long compared to the ASCII characters I had supplied.
+Doing some googling revealed that the `touch` command automatically supplied a trailing newline which was interpreted as a character.
+Too avoid this i used `echo -n "sometext" > file.ending` to write values to the files without any trailing charaters.

+## Finding the password

 ## NOTES
 Stores the value in `argc` into the memory location pointed to by `RBP + stored_argc`.
 ```